marco-foscato/RuC_BondLength/tools/README.md

 * FitnessRuCH2BndLng: case-specific utility that evaluates the geometry of molecular models, compare geometrical descriptors against hard-coded thresholds, and calculated the numerical value of a candidate's fitness.

+## Licenses
+All third party licenses are defined in the `third-party_licences/THIRD-PARTY.txt` file, and the correpsonding license notices are collected in the `third-party_licences` folder.